 Some of us have been blessed with a village, others need to find or weave it together piece by piece.
 The value of that village is in how it empowers and supports us moms in the daily acts and thoughts of what it takes to raise our children.

 In short, we are all better off with a village.

 When I launched Choulala Box two years back, my wish was to empower kids with an everyday routine while giving moms one less battle to deal with each day.
 Landing features in prestigious editorials I've followed and loved long before being a mom like Goop and Motherly in 2019 were huge wins for me.
 BUT truthfully reflecting on my past, I want SO MUCH more for this decade for you, me and Choulala Box.

 The one constant companion I could count on all those years as a mom has been my morning cup of coffee ... so cliched but so true.
 It has LITERALLY been there for me at the crack of dawn when no text could be read or phone call answered.

 In fact, I have come to realize that this morning cup of coffee can be so much more than the caffeine hit I need to get me going.

 It can be that 'village' in the absence of one, where before the day's life clutter starts, I can set my intentions with how I want to show up and be present for my kids as their mother each day.

-That's why I am kicking off this decade with a weekly series where I reflect on a single word, verb for the week by which I will intentionally put into practice how I empower, inspire and connect with my kids.
+That's why I am kicking off this decade with a monthly series where I reflect on a single word, verb for the week by which I will intentionally put into practice how I empower, inspire and connect with my kids.